-I would recommend staying in Moustiers or Castellane if you want to combine historical sightseeing with sporting activities, but there are other towns nearby such as Riez, Aiguines, and Rougon that can be a good base while you are in the area.
+I would recommend staying in Moustiers or Castellane if you want to combine historical sightseeing with sporting activities.

-The spa town of Gréoux-les-Bains is also only a few miles away, as are the famous lavender fields of Luberon.
-Alternatively, you can also stay around the Lake Sainte Croix, if you want to be close to the water.
+The spa town of Gréoux-les-Bains is also only a few miles away, as are the famous lavender fields of Valensole.
+Alternatively, you can also stay right around Lake Sainte Croix, if you want to be close to the water.

 5. Hiking & Walking trails

 Hiking is a popular sport in France, and the Gorges du Verdon is one of the top places to hike in the country.

 The most popular hiking route is the Sentier Blanc- Martel, which is 16km (10miles) long.
 The trail starts at the Chalet de la Maline (a hostel) in the town of Palud-sur-Verdon, and goes to the Point Sublime in Rougon.

 Navette busses are in place in Rougon to bring you back to the Chalet.
 The hike takes around 6 hours and has narrow paths and steps along the way.
 (It is not suitable for strollers.)

 ii) L’Imbut – Baou Beni – Vidal trails

 If you would like a bit more of a challenge, you can try the Sentier L’Imbut which is around 10-12km (6-7miles).
 The starting point is the same as the Blanc-Martel Trail, at the Chalet de la Maline Hostel.